 The challenge is that it is not always immediately apparent that cutting those key services had a negative effect.
 You can go on for quite some time before suffering the consequences of the budget cuts.
 But eventually, the bill comes due as it always does when cutting too deeply into the following services:

 You simply cannot run a business with a slow and unreliable internet service.
 Everything you do requires connectivity.
 And it is unrealistic to believe that every machine you use for work will have a wired connection.
-So whether it is Optimum wifi or some other connectivity from a different broadband provider, you have to get the best rather than the budget option for your business.
+So whether it is Optimum wifi or connectivity from broadband provider like usave.co.uk, you have to get the best rather than the budget option for your business.

 It is perfectly okay to save money by using your home broadband provider for your business.
 Just make sure they have a business option you can choose.
 You want the fastest broadband with the most bandwidth.
 And you don’t want to be sidelined by low data caps.